veeramaheshwaran-rajagoal/bookStore/README.md

 # BOOK-STORE REST API

-This is a simple Node.js application that provides a RESTful API for user who wants to add book include operations of create ,read,update,delete and user signup,update details ,delete user,get allusers,create user
+This is a simple Node.js application that provides a RESTful API for storing and retrieving book details

 ## Prerequisites
 - Node.js and npm installed on your system.